bodegalab/tecount/README.md

 # TEcount

-A package to count reads mapping on transposable elements (TEs) subfamilies, families and classes.
+A package to count reads mapping on transposable elements (TEs) subfamilies, families and classes in bulk RNA-seq.

 ## Features